corda/corda-runtime-os/docs/configuration/configuration_management_process_flow.md

 7. Workers are notified of the new or updated configuration from the configuration topic on the Kafka bus using the configuration read service.

-The process uses two separate Kafka topics:
+The process uses three separate Kafka topics:

 1. The configuration management topic, which holds _requests_ to modify the current state of the cluster configuration
+2. The configuration management response topic, which holds responses to requests made on the topic above
-2. The configuration topic, which holds the current state of the cluster configuration
+3. The configuration topic, a compacted topic which holds the current state of the cluster configuration

 For simplicity, the diagram above skips over the configuration management response that the DB worker writes to the configuration management topic on the Kafka bus after step (5), which in turn allows the RPC worker to send a response